TheArctesian/Notes/School/Psychology/Studies/Wedekind (1995).md

 Double blind [[Lab Experiment]]

 ### Background
-Evolutionary psychologists argue that our behaviors are the result of natural selection.
+Evolutionary psychologists argue that our behaviours are the result of natural selection.
 One example is mating.

-Wedekind studied a group of genes called the major histocompatibillity complex, a group of genes that play a major role in the immune system.
+Wedekind studied a group of genes called the major histocompatibility complex, a group of genes that play a major role in the immune system.
 MHC diversity results in a stronger immune system.

 ### Procedure
 A group of men and women were [[Snowball sampling]] and tested for their MHC type.